 “Bibliotherapy is the use of reading creatively; books, stories and poems to make people feel better, in themselves, about themselves and about others.
 It’s about reading and a passion for reading.
 Also, it’s about sharing that passion, enthusiasm and delight with another individual or group of people.
 It can show us our own life mirrored in that of another person.
 If we are feeling miserable or alone sharing our experience in this way can help us to feel less isolated.
 Our empathy with others is extended as is our imagination and understanding.”

 Reading can stimulate our emotions and give us an appropriate way to vent out our frustrations, sadness and joy.
 I love getting so involved in a book that I find myself reading through my tears.
 This is when I usually get the response from my boys that “It’s just a book!”.

-Finally, research has found that reading for pleasure has been found to correlate to higher community participation and a greater insight into human nature and decision-making.
+Finally, research has found that reading for relaxation and pleasure has been found to correlate to higher community participation and a greater insight into human nature and decision-making.

 Beverly’s Hot Tips For Celebrating Reading Is Fun Week:

 - Find a good book.
 Ask your friends which books they found interesting.
 Friends may have similar tastes and their recommendations may help to ensure that you find a book that will engage you